FRANCES BARTH: A PAINTING CONVERSATION 55 YEARS

 "As with Thomas Nozkowski’s cryptic modes of abstraction, Barth’s uncertain terrain is precisely balanced between lucidity and mystery.
 An absorbing world of imagination might also be a quirky transcription of observable facts.
 With unerring color harmonics that are as sophisticated and seductive as those of any artist working today, Barth’s paintings are almost soothing despite their unsettled space.”

-- David Brody, Artcritical December 2017)
+- David Brody, (Artcritical December 2017)

-FRANCES BARTH, Tower 2, 2023, Acrylic on canvas, 24x 36 inches.
+FRANCES BARTH, Light Shadow, 2024, Acrylic on canvas, 30 x 40 inches.